 [(b) deleted]

-(c) any costs ordered by the Board to be paid to the Registrar upon the determination of any proceedings,
+(c) any costs ordered to be paid to the Commissioner upon the determination of any proceedings,

-is a debt due to the Crown in right of the State and may be sued for and recovered by the Registrar in any court of competent jurisdiction.
+is a debt due to the Crown in right of the State and may be sued for and recovered by the Commissioner in any court of competent jurisdiction.

-(2) Where, upon the determination of any proceedings, the Board makes an order for costs in favour of a person other than the Registrar the amount of those costs is a debt due to that person by the person against whom the order is made and may be sued for and recovered by the first-mentioned person in any court of competent jurisdiction.
+(2) Where, upon the determination of any proceedings, the court or tribunal makes an order for costs in favour of a person other than the Commissioner the amount of those costs is a debt due to that person by the person against whom the order is made and may be sued for and recovered by the first-mentioned person in any court of competent jurisdiction.

 [Regulation 9 amended in Gazette 30 Dec 2004 p.
-6923.]
+6923; 30 Jun 2011 p.
+2651.]

 10. Infringement notices